Skip to main content

 lynxdb query '

-FROM $current
+from $current

-| JOIN type=outer source [$previous]
+| join type=outer on source with $previous

-| EVAL change_pct = round((current_errors - previous_errors) / previous_errors * 100, 1)
+| extend change_pct = round((current_errors - previous_errors) / previous_errors * 100, 1)

-| TABLE source, current_errors, previous_errors, change_pct
+| keep source, current_errors, previous_errors, change_pct

-| SORT -change_pct'
+| sort -change_pct'

 Inner join